+Delaware JobLink DJL Functions: Area

+this policy, Registration Requirements, should be completed.

+Contact information.
+Ensure that client has a valid email ID

+Alternate contact info (if applicable),

+Address Book

+Personal information

+Veteran Status,

+Layoff Information

+Job Goals/Job matching

+Notifications

+Migrant Worker status (Also see General Rule #5)

+• Employment Status,

+Eligibility to Work in the US

+Dislocated Worker

+At least one resume must be Built, complete and active.
+Clients have the option to upload or build a resume.

+See General Rule #2.

-Employ ment Services Functions: Delaware JobLink DJL Functions: Area Built, co Clients or build Contact information.
-Ensure that client has a valid email ID Alternate contact info (if applicable), Address Book Personal information Veteran Status, Layoff Information Job Goals/Job matching Notifications Migrant Worker status (Also see General Rule #5) Employment Status, Eligibility to Work in the US Dislocated Worker tone resume must be omplete and active. have the option to upload da resume. overvie Welcon conduc ew of the client's ne/Home page and ets a Job search and e job referral with the of DJL including the below options from their American Job Center (AJC) Registration/Resource Room/Virtual
+of the client's Welcome/Home page and conducts a Job search and possible job referral with the client.
+Review with client the features of DJL including the below options from their Welcome/Home Page.
+Explain the job search spider American Job Center (AJC) Registration/Resource Room/Virtual